meet-projects/Y2YL-Labs/Type I/Session 1, Flask Routing/README.md

 ## Instructions:
 1. Open a the repl.it https://repl.it/@JianaAbuNassar/Lab1-FlaskRouting#main.py and fork it.
-2. Open a new HTML file inside the templates folder and name it "login.html".
+2. Create a new HTML login page inside the templates, using login forms.
-3. Inside of "login.html", create a page with a login form
+3.
 4.